AlooTheAloo/AutoProgressLog/README.md

 ![AutoProgressLog](apl-assets/Banner.png)

 ## Introduction
-This projects aims to be a ressource for the [Refold Discord Servers](https://refold.la/join/).
+This projects aims to be a ressource for immersion language learners.
 Some people spend countless hours logging their immersion time, immersion streaks and anki streaks.
-This terminal-based utility aims to create an easy to use way to automate this process.
+This utility aims to create an easy to use and simple way to automate this process.

 As well as simplifying the process of logging, this tool gamifies the process of language learning by tracking your statistics as well as giving you a score for all of your hard work and time put into language learning.